Fair Resource Allocation in Federated Learning: Related Work

+In federated settings,~\citet{mohri2019agnostic} recently proposed a minimax optimization scheme, Agnostic Federated Learning (\afl), which optimizes for the performance of the single worst device.
+This method has only been applied at small scales (for a handful of devices). {Compared to \afl}, our proposed objective is more flexible as it can be tuned based on the desired amount of fairness; \afl can in fact be seen as a special case of our objective, \qffl, with large enough $q$.
+In Section~\ref{sec:eval}, we demonstrate that the flexibility of our objective results in more favorable accuracy vs. fairness trade-offs than \afl, and that \qffl can also be solved at scale more efficiently.

-\textbf{Federated and Distributed Optimization.} To devise a practical fairness solution for the federated setting, it is critical to design methods for efficiently solving the proposed objective.
-Federated learning faces challenges such as expensive communication, systems heterogeneity (e.g., variability in hardware or network connection) and statistical heterogeneity (i.e., differing local data distributions per device), making it distinct from classical distributed optimization~\cite{recht2011hogwild, shalev2013accelerated, smith2018cocoa}.
-In order to reduce communication, as well as to tolerate heterogeneity, methods that allow for local updating and low participation among devices have become de facto solvers for this setting~\cite{sahu2018convergence, mcmahan2016communication, smith2017federated}.
-We incorporate recent advancements in this field when designing methods to solve the \qffl objective (Section~\ref{sec: method}).
+\textbf{Federated Optimization.} Federated learning faces challenges such as expensive communication, variability in systems environments in terms of hardware or network connection, and non-identically distributed data across devices~\citep{li2019federated}.
+In order to reduce communication and tolerate heterogeneity, optimization methods must be developed to allow for local updating and low participation among devices~\citep{mcmahan2016communication, smith2017federated}.
+We incorporate these key ingredients when designing methods to solve our \qffl objective efficiently in the federated setting (Section~\ref{sec: method}).